minnojs/minno-quest/src/js/message/readme.md

 The message tasks are extremely simple, all they do is present simple html templates.
 In order to load a template simply set it into the `template` property as a string, or set the appropriate URL into `templateUrl`.
 Thats it.
 (This is most likely not relevant to you, but the templates are rendered using angularjs $compile and therefore all the relevant services are available).

+The context for the element has the following variables available: {global, current, task}.

 You can use any element in your template as a proceed button, all you have to do is add the `pi-message-done` attribute to the appropriate element.

 ```